SirPepperPot/EnhancedOverhaulRemixLauncher/README.md

 # Enhanced Overhaul Launcher

-Enhanced Overhaul Launcher is a Windows utility dedicated exclusively to Enhanced Overhaul Remix for For The King II.
+This repository contains the complete source code for the launcher executable submitted to Nexus Mods Enhanced Overhaul Launcher is a Windows utility dedicated exclusively to Enhanced Overhaul Remix for For The King II.
 This repository contains the complete Python source used to build the standalone launcher executable.